databrickslabs/ucx/README.md

   **Warning**: Service principals used to access storage accounts behind firewalls might cause connectivity issues.
 We recommend to use access connectors instead.

+For AWS, this command migrates AWS Instance Profiles that are being used in Databricks, to UC storage credentials.
+The AWS Instance Profiles to location mapping are listed in {workspace ucx folder}/aws_instance_profile_info.csv which is generated by principal_prefix_access command.
+Please review the file and delete the Instance Profiles you do not want to be migrated. <br/>The aws_profile parameter indicates the aws profile to use.

 Once you're done with this command, run [`validate-external-locations` command](#validate-external-locations-command) after this one.